 There are two basic types of M&A-related synergies: cost and revenue.

-Cost synergies are all about cutting costs by taking advantage of overlapping operations or resources and consolidating them in one entity.
+Cost synergies are all about cutting costs by taking advantage of overlapping operations or resources and consolidating them into one entity.
 In a strategic M&A, a number of areas are suitable for cost-cutting, such as redundant facilities, workforces, or business units and areas of operation.
 But cost synergies can also result in an increase in buying and negotiating power thanks to the larger combined budget.

 Revenue synergies alter the competitive balance of power and create opportunities to change market dynamics, sell more products, or raise prices.
 Companies can take advantage of revenue synergies and make more money in many ways, including the following: